tre3x/FloodScraper/README.md

 To start crawling -  `python main.py --start <initial-date>  --end <final-date> --country <country>`

 Parameters :
-- *initial-date* : the initial date from which the flood details would be stored
+- *initial-date* : the initial date from which the flood details would be stored.
+Must be string formatted : "YYYY/MM/DD"
-- *final-date* : the final date upto which the flood details would be stored
+- *final-date* : the final date upto which the flood details would be stored.
+Must be string formatted : "YYYY/MM/DD"
 - *country* : the country of interest